foxacid/1601-addons/readme.md

 ## Divider PCB

-The Clock Divider is based on an original design by Matthias Herrmann [Original Schematic](http://www.modular.fonik.de/pdf/SimpleDividerSCH.pdf).
-The clock-divider folder contains the Eagle source files and Gerbers generated with [Seeed Studio](https://www.seeedstudio.com/) design rules.
+The Clock Divider is based on an [original design by Matthias Herrmann](http://www.modular.fonik.de/pdf/SimpleDividerSCH.pdf) - thanks Matthias!
+The clock-divider folder contains the EAGLE source files and Gerbers generated with [Seeed Studio](https://www.seeedstudio.com/) design rules.
 A unipolar +15V power source is required.

 There is a provision for normalising Gate Output 2 to the divider's clock input.
 There are also provisions for LED indicators and a manual Reset button.
 Those are not present on the front panel.